PiyushRaj-27/Python-Socket-Webserver-/README.md

 This is a simple Python webserver built using sockets and threading.
 The server handles HTTP requests, parses them, and serves HTML files along with their associated CSS resources.

 **Note: This project is a bare minimum implementation of a simple Python webserver for educational purposes only.
 It is not suitable for production use.
-This project aims to help you understand the inner workings of an extremely simple webserver.**
+This project aims to help understand the inner workings of an extremely simple webserver.**
 ## Table of Contents

 - [Features](#features)